The #1 Mobile Ordering Mistake QSRs Make

 Do Mobile Ordering Right

 Automated check-in adds both quickness and service for QSRs.
-It's important to use mobile order geolocation to remove friction so customers simply order, grab, and go.
+It's important to use mobile order geolocation to remove friction so customers simply order food, grab, and go.

 Use location to make your app or website work harder so customers don’t have to.